whoisarjen/Juicify-Beta-V1.0/README.md

 <h2>Is it still working?</h2>

-Should work, but it's just relic I want to keep, if you want to see working version, check link above.
+Should works, but it's just relic I want to keep, if you want to see working version, check link above.

 If for some reason you want to launch it, follow Vue documentation.